vvo/npm-pkgr/README.md

 - a symlink `node_modules`..
 - a full `node_modules` copy..

-.. to the latest build result.
+.. to the latest build result located in `~/.npm-pkgr`

-npm-pkgr frees your CI server from npm dependency and will make your builds or deploys run fast.
+`npm-pkgr` frees your deployments from npm network issues and will make your deploys run fast.

 ## Usage